-If you have a medical and/or physical condition(s), your doctor may look at whether that condition affects your ability to drive safely.
+If you have a medical and/or physical condition(s), your doctor or a nurse practitioner may look at whether that condition affects your ability to drive safely.

-Your doctor may also recommend a road test or further cognitive or medical testing before completing your driver’s medical.
+Your doctor or nurse practitioner may also recommend a road test or further cognitive or medical testing before completing your driver’s medical.

-Most general practitioners and specialists can complete medical forms required to renew your driver’s licence.
-Your doctor will either complete the form or refer you to another doctor.
+Most general practitioners and specialists as well as nurse practitioners can complete medical forms required to renew your driver’s licence.
+Your doctor or nurse practitioner will either complete the form or refer you to another doctor or nurse practitioner.
 Medical Examination for Motor Vehicle Operators form (PDF, 562 KB).

 Trouble opening or completing PDF forms?